“J, what would you like to do for your birthday treat this year?”

 We stepped out into a blast of icy air.
 Tiny crystals hitting us in the face and feeling like an assault from a thousand tiny arrows from an army of cleverly hidden Minpins.
 The sunglasses went on and we realised that visibility was down to about three metres, the wind was whipping the snow and the shock of the cold was just too much for our young charges (read: us adults) to bear.
 We managed to walk about ten metres from the door, threw a couple of half hearted snowballs at each other, got a photo and then staggered back to the mountain station feeling as if we’d spent an entire eight hours on the piste.

 Whilst our trip did not go entirely as planned (sledging or snow tubing being completely out of the question thanks to the rubbish weather) we did manage to cross Europe’s highest suspension bridge, walk through the Titlis Glacier ice cave, and have a more than passable Rosti.
-It will definitely be a birthday treat that Joshua, and the rest of us, will remember; not just for the atrocious weather but also for his friend’s remark when we descended at the end of the day, “We should come back and do this again in the summer.”
+It will definitely be a birthday treat that J, and the rest of us, will remember; not just for the atrocious weather but also for his friend’s remark when we descended at the end of the day, “We should come back and do this again in the summer.”